Key messages and what to do with them

 All good and positive.

-However, the really important thing about these key messages is that anyone who comes into contact with John Lewis (we call these ‘touch points’) would be able to confirm that their experience matched these statements.
+However, the really important thing about these key messages is that anyone who comes into contact with John Lewis (‘touch points’) would be able to confirm that their experience matched these statements.

 Your key messages must also be: